-(Updated April 4, 2022) For decades, many school districts with the largest share of students living in poverty have endured crumbling buildings, outdated textbooks and little support for students and teachers.
+(Updated with June 7 data) For decades, many school districts with the largest share of students living in poverty have endured crumbling buildings, outdated textbooks and little support for students and teachers.
 Now, the infusion of billions in federal Covid-relief aid for schools over the next few years could change that reality.

 [Read More: Financial Trends in Local Covid-Relief Spending]

-While all districts have made hiring and paying academic staff a top spending priority—it’s the No. 1 choice across the board—other choices vary widely, depending on poverty levels.
+While all districts have made hiring and paying academic staff a top spending priority—it’s the No. 1 or No. 2 choice across the board—other choices vary widely, depending on poverty levels.

 Facilities Repairs and Upgrades